Eriw/aoc24/README.md

 # Advent of Code 2024 Framework

-A Python framework for solving Advent of Code 2024 puzzles.
+A Python framework for solving Advent of Code 2024 puzzles efficiently.

 ## Setup